 12- La Casa Azul

-La Casa Azul, or the Blue House, is a dedicated museum to artist Frida Kahlo.
+La Casa Azul, or the Blue House, is a dedicated museum to the artist Frida Kahlo.

 The museum was once the home where Frida was born and would later die.

 Made into a museum to celebrate her life and works in 1958, the museum is one of the most famous landmarks in Mexico.

-Within the house are some of Frida’s most celebrated pieces of art, as well as rooms that have been preserved to reflect how the artist lived during her time here.
+Within the house are some of Frida’s most celebrated art pieces, as well as rooms that have been preserved to reflect how the artist lived during her time here.

 The house itself is a work of art with its bright cobalt blue walls giving the house the nickname of La Casa Azul.

 13- Las Pozas

 Created by English poet and artist Edward James in the 1960s, Las Pozas is a sculpture garden that reflects the artist’s love of plants and the Surrealist movement he was a part of.

 Las Pozas, or The Pools, is an apt name for the area as the sculpture garden features nine pools that allow water to flow through naturally.

 Within the gardens are over 30 structures that range from plant sculptures to cathedral-like screens and staircases.

 The gardens span 20 acres of jungle, so take some time to explore this unusual and uniquely beautiful piece of surrealist art.